UMBThesisLaTeX/LaTeX/README.md

 Purpose
 -------

-Producing a master's thesis or a doctoral dissertation
+Producing a master's thesis or a doctoral dissertation in LateX

 Target  institution
 ----------